-According to FICO, 90% of the population experiences changes to their score by up to 20 points month to month.
+According to FICO®, 89% of the population experiences no score change or changes to their FICO® Score by up to 20 points month to month.
 The FICO® Score we provide you is based on the information in your Experian credit report at a snapshot in time.
 As the information in your credit report changes, your score may also change.

 How often will my Credit Scorecard be refreshed?

 Your Credit Scorecard is refreshed the later of every 30 days or the next time you log in for as long as the product is available.

 Will receiving this affect my credit score?